 Individual coal seams range in thickness from approximately 0.1 m to 4 m.
-The Project coal seams will deliver a low-medium volatile coking coal product and have a Joint Ore Reserve Committee (JORC) resource of up to 1,100 Mt.
+The Project coal seams will deliver a low-medium volatile coking coal product and have a Joint Ore Reserve Committee (JORC) resources of 530 Mt.

 2.2.8 Waterways and Watercourses